If we were able to choose, we wouldn’t want a choice

-Having made the transition from studying for a degree in economics to having a career in marketing, our Senior Account Manager Katie Sandell talks about the role of behavioural economics in our industry and how we can use it to encourage changing behaviour.
+Having made the transition from studying for a degree in economics to having a career in marketing, our Senior Account Manager Katie Sandell talks about the role of behavioural economics in our industry and how agencies can use it to encourage changing behaviour.

 For a little while now I’ve been pretty engrossed in TED Talks and in particular, Rory Sutherland.
 If you haven’t yet watched any of his TED Talks, do it now – literally, stop reading this and go on YouTube…